 - Soreness of the forearm muscles

-- Elbow pain is worse when grasping or holding an object
+- Pain worsens when grasping or holding an object

-There is established clinical data supporting the use of either a preparation made from your own blood (called Platelet Rich Plasma, PRP) or bone marrow (Bone Marrow Concentrate, BMC) in order to treat the tendonitis related elbow pain or condition in question.
+There is established clinical data supporting the use of either a preparation made from your own blood (called Platelet Rich Plasma, PRP) or bone marrow (Bone Marrow Concentrate, BMC) in order to treat the tendonitis related over-use injuries.